-Sure, New Orleans’s Mardi Gras celebrations are world famous and worth experiencing firsthand—but that doesn’t mean there aren’t equally insane festivities to be enjoyed elsewhere.
+Sure, Mardi Gras celebrations in New Orleans are world famous and worth experiencing firsthand—but that doesn’t mean there aren’t equally insane festivities to be enjoyed elsewhere.
 Even the famed Mardi Gras beads are hard-pressed to compete with fruit fights, marching throngs of men in identical masks, and smoked-fish showers.
 Want something wild and delightfully weird this Carnival season?
 Set your sights on Europe.

 Crazy Days and Bars with No Closing Time

 Germany’s craziest carnival starts earlier than most: November 11.
 The “crazy days,” however, are temporarily called off during the Christmas season and resume after epiphany on January 6.
 But the real fun begins on Weiberfastnacht (Fat Thursday) and goes on until Ash Wednesday.
 There’s a street festival and parades, and bars have no legally imposed closing time.
 Anyone can participate in Saturday’s Ghost Parade.
 The one caveat?
 Costumes have to be ghost-themed.

 Want to blend in during the festivities?
 Get costumed up and make sure to greet other festival-goers with “Kölle Alaaf!” which means “Cologne above all!”
 And while you’re out and about, be sure to try to spot the Dreigestirn—three locals who pay handsomely to portray the Jungfrau (Virgin), Prinz (prince), and Bauer (farmer) in the parades.
 Fun fact: The Virgin is usually portrayed by a man (no beards or mustaches allowed), but for a short time during the Nazi regime, the German government ordered that the role be played by a woman.

 The Battle of the Oranges